howard-haowen/mslearn-dp100/Notes-on-ML-designer.md

-The info in this note is taken straight from [Microsoft](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/module-reference)
+The info in this note is taken straight from [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/module-reference).

 # Data preparation modules